-Every Gabelli student gains a foundation in marketing through the integrated business core curriculum, and those who wish to specialize can choose a major or concentration in the field.
-A marketing minor will launch in fall 2012.
+Every Gabelli student gains a foundation in marketing through the integrated business core curriculum, and those who wish to specialize can choose a major, concentration or minor in marketing.